Morowali Industrial Park: Workforce

 Workers and advocacy organisations report unsafe working conditions in some smelters at IMIP.
 Deaths and injuries are frequently reported, and pollution has caused respiratory illness and eye problems.
-Hundreds of workers rallied at a smelter owned by PT Gunbuster Nickel in January 2023, demanding better safety measures and more pay.
 One report found that ten people had died at the smelter between 2020 and 2023.
 Two workers were killed on the fourth day of the strike.
 A government official said they had little power to enforce safety regulations in the industry.
 In 2023, some workers filed a lawsuit against the company over poor working conditions.